Recovery Worker (Supported Housing)

 Recovery Focus is a new group of expert charities with the shared aim to inspire individual recovery nationwide.
 Between us we have a track record of more than 200 years of developing and running personalised services that work with people with mental health, substance misuse and other complex needs to achieve their ambitions.
 Each partner organisation has its own rich history of success, but together we believe we can lead the way in evidence-based recovery pathways, tailored to meet local and individual needs.

-Right now, one of our partners, Richmond Fellowship, is looking for recovery workers to join the team at one of our mental health supported living schemes in Whitehaven.
-We support people with mental health problems through their recovery journey and to enable them to live as independently as possible.
+Right now, one of our partners, Richmond Fellowship, is looking for a recovery worker to join the team at Barnet 24 Hour Supported Housing.
+We provide specialist mental health support and accommodation for up to 12 adults in the local area.
 But, it’s only possible with the help of people like you.

 Day-to-day, you’ll manage a caseload of residents and give them all the support they need to enable them to participate in community life.
 You’ll also work with individuals to develop an appropriate personal support plan that addresses their specific needs.
 Helping them to develop domestic, financial and emotional management and personal life skills to achieve greater independence and self-esteem will be important too.
 And, when it comes to liaising with statutory and voluntary agencies to give people access to a full range of services, again, we’ll rely on your expertise.